MayaFlux Technical Documentation

 Core Philosophy: Data Transformation as Creative Medium

-Rather than separating “programming” from “composing,” MayaFlux treats data transformation as the fundamental creative act.
+Rather than separating “programming” from “composing” or “designing,” MayaFlux treats data transformation as the fundamental creative act.
 Mathematical relationships become creative decisions.
 Temporal coordination becomes compositional structure.
 Multi-dimensional data access becomes creative material selection.
+GPU compute shaders process audio spectra.
+Audio analysis drives visual shader parameters.

 Core Architectural Foundations